basicallydan/danhough.com/_posts/2015-05-21-backbone-composition.markdown

 Say there are a few types of views, all of which display a list of items.

 One view is static, and simply displays the list in whatever order the model currently specifies.
 The second is like the static one but is also sortable; the user can drag items to change their order.
 The third is one to which you can add items.
 Finally, there's one which you can both sort *and* add to.
 Here's an **inheritance**-based solution.
-They *all* do only one thing: render the list.
+The only feature they *all* share is that they render a list.

 ```javascript
 var BaseListView = Backbone.View.extend({